Jona-Walpert/Jona-Walpert/README.md

 Hi, I'm Jona Walpert, Welcome to my profile👋

 - 🔭 I’m currently working on getting a better programmer and electrician.
-- 🌱 I’m advancing my skills in ethical hacking and Rust, learned basic Arduino programming for 3 years, Java for 1 Year and am now currently learning some Rust basics
+- 🌱 I’m advancing my skills in ethical hacking and Rust, learned basic Arduino programming for 3 years, Java for 2 years and am now currently learning some Rust basics
 - 📫 How to reach me: email: jonawalpert@gmail.com
 - ⚡ Fun fact: I'm actually a student.
 - ✨ Interests: electronics, programming, hacking, physics and mathematics.